 But Pewter is no longer at the forefront of its own creation.
 In the last few years it has seen less innovation and discovery, and its museum, which once had new exhibits every year, went almost a decade without any.
 Others have risen to showcase the new discoveries, though their pace is slow.

 Through Pewter runs the wisdom and tenacity of generations, traits that are unmatched by the other cities that race forward to fill the void it leaves behind.
 The world is full of dangers, both old and new.
-Species of pokemon that have not existed for millennium are returning to the world.
+Species of pokemon that have not existed for millennia are returning to the world.
 Without proper leadership, humanity’s reach may, before long, exceed its grasp.

 “Very nice,” Laura says.
 “Take out ‘and revealed’ from “uncovered and revealed,’ and change ‘once had’ to ‘once opened.’
 We’ll also have to work on your passive voice later.
 I like the last line quite a bit, by the way.
 Where’s it from?”